-48) Referring to Table 2-6, of those who did well on the midterm in the sample,

-percent of them went bar hopping the weekend before the midterm.
+48) Referring to Table 2-6, of the students in the sample who did well on the midterm, percent went bar hopping the weekend before the midterm.

 A) 15

 B) 27.27

 C) 30

 D) 50

 Answer: B

 Difficulty: Easy

 Keywords: contingency table, interpretation

 49) Referring to Table 2-6, percent of the students in the sample went bar hopping the weekend before the midterm and did well on the midterm.